skellis46/slipbox/this body.md

 Chairs getting bigger in order for us to do less. (noticing software developers and gamers sitting in these massive chairs.)
 History of chairs.

+Remembering the body.
+Forgetting the body.
+Body as machine.
+Body as consumer capitalist instrument.
+To make ourselves be seen to be fitter, stronger, faster, more beautiful.
+Hyper consciousness.

+Dancing at wedding.
+Self consciousness.
+Alcohol disinhibition.
+The difference between on the outside looking at our bodies (seeing ourselves as we imagine others see us).
+And being in the body.
+Rarified territory.
+But we've all felt it.

+Thinking about mirror.
+A mirror is a strange device.
+To see ourselves from the outside.

+There's a moment in Ken Robinson's famous Ted talk.

+>In 1997 Sherry Turkle, the MIT Professor of Social Studies specialising in human-technology interaction, wrote a book called Life on the screen: identity in the age of the Internet.
+Here’s what she said about computer networked gaming technologies at the time:
+>We come to see ourselves differently as we catch sight of our images in the mirror of the machine.
+A decade ago, when I first called the computer a second self, these identity-transforming relationships were almost always one-on-one, a person alone with a machine.
+This is no longer the case.– Turkle 1997, 9 [@ellis-2018-faces n.pag.]

+(thinking about Turkle in relation to the whackiness of mirrors).
+Also seeing those kids perform for windows at Southbank.
+History of the mirror.

 The first time I had a body.

 How are you interested in the body?